• Skip to primary navigation

 The Okay

-THE MESH PITS | This jacket has mesh under arms to help with ventilation and they do – a little.
+THE MESH PITS | This jacket has mesh under arms to help with ventilation, and they do – a little.
 If you’re looking at the stock photos of the jacket, it might look like the mesh extends down the side – it does not.
-The mesh part of the underarm cover just that – your armpit.
+The mesh part of the underarm cover is just that – your armpit.
 I guess that too much mesh would defeat the purpose of a wind jacket and allow in too much of the wind you want to keep out, but the Taychon Jacket could definitely use more venting.

 THE WATER RESISTANCE | The Tachyon Jacket has Montbell’s Polkatex water-repellant treatment, but don’t plan on using this thing in anything heavier than a mist.
 Granted, this is not a rain jacket and should not be treated as such.
-In this context, it’s actually a bonus that the jacket has been treated to repel water which, again, it does an acceptable job at in light rain.
+In this context, it’s actually a bonus that the jacket has been treated to repel water, which, again, does an acceptable job in light rain.
 I haven’t worn the jacket in the snow, so I can’t speak to the performance with more crystalized water.

 THE WARRANTY | Montbell will cover “all defects in materials and workmanship to the original owner for the lifetime of the product.”
 The lifetime is a long time, awesome.
-“Damage(s) caused by accident, improper care, negligence, alterations, or normal wear and tear” on the other hand, is not covered.
+“Damage(s) caused by accident, improper care, negligence, alterations, or normal wear and tear,” on the other hand, is not covered.
 Understandable.
 That being said, if you damage your jacket Montbell does repairs at “a reasonable rate” (3-5 week turnaround).
-I haven’t yet taken them up on this so I cannot say how much a “reasonable rate” is, but it’s good they stand behind their products.
+I haven’t yet taken them up on this, so I cannot say how much a “reasonable rate” is, but it’s good they stand behind their products.

 Montbell Tachyon Wind Jacket 00008